ratukf/ecommerce-exclusive/README.md

 An exclusive e-commerce web app for discovering and shopping premium products online.

+## 💡About

+E-Commerce Exclusive is a modern e-commerce web app built with React, TypeScript, Vite, Material-UI (MUI), and Firebase for backend services.
+The UI is inspired by the [Full E-Commerce Website UI/UX Design](https://www.figma.com/community/file/1219312065205187851) from Figma by MD Rimel.

 ## 🚧 Project Status

 Ongoing project.
 Features, UI, and backend integration are under active development and may be incomplete.